atrisovic/weather-panel.github.io/tutorial-content/content/reduced-form-specification.md

 the climate econometric literature and the empirical methods used to identify them, a good resource is [Social and Economic Impacts of Climate](http://science.sciencemag.org/content/353/6304/aad9837).
 ```
-The key decision points in this section will be as follows:
-1. Decide what weather variables (e.g. temperature, precipitation, etc.) to use in the analysis, and in what form (e.g. average, maximum, or minimum for temperature variable).
-2. Settle on the temporal scale (e.g. days, months, years, etc.) for the analysis.
-It is generally decided based on how frequently we expect the responses on our dependent variable to change and the temporal scale of other datasets we intend to use.
-3. Choose what scheme to use for the spatial aggregation.
-We can choose either *aggregation-before-transformation* or *transformation-before-aggregation* depending on what scale the process we are interested in, is actually occurring.
-4. Decide on what *functional forms* to use in the analysis.
-It is always good to experiment with multiple functional forms and then decide on the main specification depending on which of them provides the best linear approximation of the true process.
-5. Use cross-validation to converge on the most-preferred specification.
-It is always a good strategy to show results for other specification for attesting the robustness of results.

 ## Choosing weather variables and their forms